• Search for “Campbellford” on our Trip Planner and you’ll see why this small town is an undiscovered gem. There’s plenty to see & do here!

 Experience the thrill of going through the huge double locks (11/12) just 2km south of Campbellford.
 About half a kilometre beyond the locks you’ll find the Ferris Provincial Park boat launch.
 You can have a picnic on the shoreline right there (There’s a swing set just up the hill!) or you can hike the shoreline another half kilometre south to a grassy, open area for a picnic at the water’s edge.

 Whether you’re just learning to paddle, or trying out a stand-up paddleboard for the first time, there’s a great short trip option to Campbellford’s Lions Park.
 Head north from Campbellford Paddle until you find the small, sandy shoreline of Lion’s Park.
 You’ll be close to two sheltered picnic areas, washrooms, and a playground!

 Escape through Lock 13 and on the other side you can paddle up to find flat rocks at the base of Lock 14 that are perfect for disembarking for a shoreline lunch with the sounds of water falling nearby.

 • You’ve got to see the world’s largest Toonie.
 It’s in Old Mill Park just south of Bridge Street by the Emilyville Inn.

 • Walk or bike across the impressive Ranney Gorge Suspension Bridge to Ferris Provincial Park!

-• Enrich your appreciation for music & performance arts at WestBen Arts Festival Theatre.
+• Enrich your appreciation for music & performance arts at WestBen.
 Just east of downtown Campbellford, this gorgeous rural venue offers innovative theatrical and musical performances, and you are missing out if you have not heard of their one of a kind workshops & experiences.

 • What’s more Canadian than maple syrup season, but even in the off-season it’s worth checking in to see if Curle’s Maple Products and Maple Museum is open for a sweet experience.